SivaShankarRajendran16/java/README.md

 # java
-Hi i have done with the jenkins deployment for three tier application was done my me
+Hi i have done with the jenkins deployment for three tier application was done myself